whitelunarium/pages_fork/hacks/west-coast/ai/submodule_2.md

 <h3>Privacy Concerns with Stored Conversations</h3>

-<p>One of the mis iwth privacy.
-When AI stores data, it can potentially be used to identify individuals, track their behavior, or even be used for nefarious purposes.</p>
+<p>One of the problems with privacy is that when AI stores data, it's possible to detect individuals, track their behavior, or even be used for different purposes.</p>

 <h4>Benefits of Stored Data</h4>